DEFRA/water-abstraction-system/app/services/data/tear-down/README.md

 ## Results

 > The average times are in milliseconds.
-Just divide by 1000 for secs, for example 1770 / 1000 = 1.7 secs
+Just divide by 1000 for secs, for example, 1770 / 1000 = 1.7 secs

 | Schema  | No change | Just triggers | Single Query | Promise all | Best of | All in one |
 |---------|-----------|---------------|--------------|-------------|---------|------------|